LaskaKit/microESP/README.md

 ![microESP with solar panel](https://github.com/LaskaKit/microESP/blob/main/img/microESP_1.jpg)

 We would like to introduce the smallest evaluation board - [LaskaKit microESP](https://www.laskarduino.cz/laskakit-microesp/).
+The footprint is compatible with ESP12, ESP07 or ESP32-C3.
+It is depending on you what you prefer to assemble.
 The dimension of PCB is only 24x21.5mm and the weight is 4g.
 The evaluation board includes - input of Li-ion battery, charging IC, 3.3V regulator with low quiescent current, input for solar panel and also connector with I2C bus.

 ## Layout